superxc3/corne-wireless-view-zmk-config/README.md

-1. This is suitable for Corne 42 keys with or without niceview support.
+## Branches explaination
+1. main-with-native-mouse: For niceview with mouse support (for advanced users)
-2. Check branches for mouse support with oled/niceview.
-For advanced users only.
+2. oled-with-native-mouse: For oled with mouse support (for advanced users)

 </br>